 Have two bat activity surveys (emergence-at-dusk or return-to-roost-at-dawn) carried-out in favourable weather conditions over the months of May to September inclusive, with at least one of them between the months of May and August inclusive.
-Dependent on the findings further recommendations will be made.

-It is my usual practice to separate the surveys by at least a month, as the way bats use buildings changes as the season progresses.
+It is my usual practice to separate them by at least a month, as the way bats use buildings changes as the season progresses.